shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Enumeration/SQL/MS SQL Nmap.md

 nmap -p 1433 <ip> --script ms-sql-query --script-args mssql.username=<user>,mssql.password=<pass>,ms-sql-query.query="SELECT * FROM master..syslogins" <host> -oN output.txt
 ```

+- Is used to retrieve information about user logins in the "master" database of a MS SQL Server instance.
+- Contains - login names, login types (ex: SQL or Windows login), password hashes etc.
 - Outputting it to a text file for better readability.

 ### Dumping hashes